-1.2 Strength of Function
+1.3 Strength of Function

-The TOE's strength of functions is claimed 'high' (SOF-high) for those functions, identified in the Security Target, chapter 5.1.4.
+The TOE's strength of functions is claimed 'high' (SOF-high) for specific functions as indicated in the Security Target [6], chapter 6.

 The rating of the strength of functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
 3, Clause 2).
+For details see chapter 9 of this report.